top of page

 Glacier Peak Wilderness - Day 10

 We passed several hikers going up the mountain.
-Several were carrying guns.
+Most were carrying guns.
 They told us the hunting season started the following day.
 We were happy we would be gone by then.
 Around 16:00 we decided to stop, otherwise we would just end up at the parking lot when it was getting dark.
 Diane wanted to try pitching my tent at least once, so below you can see her in action.
 When we were making dinner, two men that we had seen going up the mountain earlier joined us.
-Apparently, one had received foot surgery recently and they had decided to turn around because he was in pain.
+Apparently one had received foot surgery recently and they had decided to turn around because he was in pain.